 The Fluoride Bias and the rising question: Does a Filter Remove Fluoride from water?

-1945, Grand Rapids, Michigan saw an event that would forever change the attitude to drinking water in the US.
+1945, Grand Rapids, Michigan, saw an event that would forever change the attitude to drinking water in the US.
 After subsiding off water barely altered from its natural state, a new element was introduced into the water systems: Fluoride.
 After extensive studies and experiments with the mineral, the conclusion was reached that fluoride was perhaps the most beneficial tool in the dentists’ arsenal, reducing cavities and increasing general tooth health exponentially.
-Throughout the decades following the events, many theories have been posited about the other health effects of the substance, but this remains the only undisputed factor in the plethora of scientific supposition.
+Throughout the decades following the events, many theories have been posited about the other health effects of the substance, but this remains the only undisputed factor in the plethora of scientific suppositions.
 The fluoridisation of water has been named by the CDC, to be among the greatest advances in US history, alongside immunizations and vehicle safety.
-Yet, as the popularity of this decision rose, the situation became the center of a controversy.
+Yet, as the popularity of this decision rose, the situation became the center of controversy.
 Determined to take control of their health, more and more people began to ask if a filter removes fluoride from water.

 Health and Fluoride

 Experiments starting in the 1900s and extending until today have conclusively illustrated that fluoride has an incredible effect on dental health in children’s most formative years.
 Fluoride affects the enamel of the teeth and aids in creating greater dental resilience and health.
 Fluoride does this by integrating into the structure of the enamel, making teeth not only stronger but less affected by the acid produced by plaque (a substance that sticks to the teeth).
 Fluoride has also been known to decrease the level of the acid produced by the plaque.
 This is usually only the case in the teeth of children under seven years.
 Overall, fluoride is accredited with decreasing tooth decay by up to 40%.